August 31, 2018

 To Train or Not to Train

 Do you train your employees?
-I don’t mean does a lead driver train a new driver or does another senior employee train a junior new hire.
+I don’t mean does a lead ready mix driver train a new driver or does another senior employee train a junior new hire.
 I mean, do you invest in professional training for your employees in addition to your in-house training?
 There have long been several justifications for answering “No” that question.

 - Why would I spend money training people who are going to leave anyway?